-Please see our database of Student Learning Outcomes on the Class Schedules website here.
+Please see our database of Student Learning Outcomes for Undergraduate and Graduate Courses on the Class Schedules website here.

 Student Learning Outcomes are an important foundation for assuring academic quality.
 They are also essential to our UAS accreditation.
 Northwest Commission on Colleges and Universities (NWCCU) standards state that each course, degree, and program must have identified learning outcomes and that these outcomes must be published.